Ecogenomics/CheckM/README.md

 #Licence and referencing

-Project home page, info on the source tree, documentation, issues and how to contribute, see http://github.com/Ecogenomics/CheckM
+Project home page, info on the source tree, documentation, issues and how to contribute, see https://github.com/dparks1134/CheckM

 This software is currently unpublished.
 Please contact me at donovan_parks_at_gmail_dot_com for more information about referencing this software.

-Copyright Â© 2012, 2013 Donovan Parks, Michael Imelfort, Connor Skennerton.
+Copyright © 2013 Donovan Parks, Connor Skennerton, Michael Imelfort.
 See LICENSE.txt for further details.